 Dr Holloway is currently the Director of the Graduate School of Nursing, Midwifery and Health at Victoria University of Wellington.
 She is a Board and Fellow of the College of Nurses Aotearoa.
 A registered nurse originally trained at Wellington Polytechnic, Kathy completed her doctorate in 2011.
 Many specialty nursing groups nationally articulate the contribution they can make to addressing healthcare needs using her doctoral work.

 Through her academic research and global engagement Kathy is involved in clarifying the potential of nursing expertise to improve the patient experience and inform workforce planning models.

 Dr Holloway was appointed by the Minister of Health to the Nursing Council in July 2015 and again in 2018.

 Maria Armstrong graduated in 2008 and has since completed a Master of Nursing.
 Her experience is broad, working in rural and urban hospitals in New Zealand and the UK across a range of disciplines as a staff nurse, clinical nurse specialist and charge nurse.
 Maria has a diverse work background that includes general surgery, general medicine, emergency medicine, perioperative anaesthetic care, aeromedical, emergency surgery, and infectious disease.
 She is a skilled and experienced change manager who has a track record of transitioning to new roles and rapidly delivering excellence.
-Maria’s experience enables her to draw on a broad range of nursing governance and management experience across complex health systems that intersect broad networks that interact and link.
-Maria is currently employed as a charge nurse at Auckland District Health Board and has previously been a director of NZNO.
+Maria’s experience enables her to draw on a broad range of nursing governance and management experience across complex health systems.
+Maria is currently employed as a charge nurse at Auckland District Health Board and has previously been a director of the NZNO.
 She joined the Council for the first time in 2018 following success in the VOTE17 elections.